 It is one of the only few inverters offering dual fuel capability.

 In can run both on gas and propane.
-This makes it a great versatile choice for those who don’t want to rely solely on gas or are particularly environmentally conscious (propane is generally cleaner than gasoline).
+That makes it a great versatile choice for those who don’t want to rely solely on gas or are particularly environmentally conscious (propane is generally cleaner than gasoline).

 This generator is fully RV ready – it has a 50 amp outlet specifically designed to be used with RVs.